nilsonsasaki/nilsonsasaki/README.md

 # Hi there i'm Nilson Sasaki!!!👋

 Electrical Engineering Student at São Paulo University (USP)
 Working on to be an Android Developer

+Lost some of my works on the Flutter development because I didn't push and my SSD broke:weary: but i'm excited because i've been select to the Santander Bootcamp :tada::tada::tada:

 ## Santander Bootcamp by Digital Inovation One

-I've been select to the Santander :
+I'm currently learning Android Development with kotlin and updating

 ## Complete Flutter App Development Bootcamp with Dart

+I have completed all the course and i really recommend this udemy course :wink:, i will remake the lost apps, a good lesson to push to github my work :disappointed:

 - [Xylophone](https://github.com/nilsonsasaki/xylophone-flutter)
 - [Destiny Chalenge](https://github.com/nilsonsasaki/destini-challenge-starting)